jeancochrane/jeancochrane.com/content/blog/chicago-park-show.md

 We also considered renting a portable toilet, which would have cost us around $200 for the day.
-We knew there wouldn't be bathrooms on site because the City has decided to keep the bathrooms in the REI boathouse closed for the forseeable future (thanks guys!)
-Luckily the Chinatown library had a public bathroom and was open on a Sunday.
+We knew there wouldn't be bathrooms on site because the City has decided to keep the bathrooms in the REI boathouse closed for the forseeable future (thanks guys!) but luckily the Chinatown library had a public bathroom and was open on a Sunday.

-You may face even more fees depending on if you want to do things like serve alcohol or... bring animals, which is apparently a thing you can do.
+You may face even more fees depending on whether you want to do things like serve alcohol or... bring animals, which is apparently a thing you can do.
 Check the Park District's [pricing page](https://www.chicagoparkdistrict.com/permits-rentals/special-event-permit-pricing) for details.